semaphore-protocol/semaphore/README.md

 yarn deploy:all --network localhost
 ```

-If you want to deploy the contracts on Goerli, Kovan or Arbitrum remember to provide a valid private key and an Infura API in your `.env` file.
+If you want to deploy contracts on Goerli, Kovan or Arbitrum, remember to provide a valid private key and an Infura API in your `.env` file.